 Before joining MetLife, Mr. Benmosche spent more than 13 years at PaineWebber Group Incorporated, where he served in several capacities.
 These included Senior Vice President of Marketing, CFO of the Retail Brokerage Division, and as Executive Vice President from 1989-1995, serving as the head of Operations and Technology and Director and Sales Manager for over 1,500 retail investment advisors.
 He also directed the merger of Kidder Peabody into PaineWebber in 1994.
 Earlier in his career, Mr. Benmosche was a Chase Manhattan Bank Vice President and a staff consultant with Arthur D. Little.
 Mr. Benmosche received his bachelor's degree from Alfred University and served in Korea as a Lieutenant in the United States Army Signal Corps.
-He is a member of the Board of Directors of Credit Suisse Group AG.
-He has also served on the Boards of Directors of the New York Philharmonic and Alfred University.
+He has previously served on the Boards of Directors of the New York Philharmonic, Alfred University, and Credit Suisse Group AG.
 He is a native of Brooklyn, New York.

 James Bracken is the Chief Financial Officer of AIG Property Casualty.
 Mr. Bracken is responsible for the finance operations of AIG’s worldwide general insurance business.
 He previously served as Deputy CFO for Chartis as well as the Operating Officer and Senior Vice President of Chartis Growth Economies, based in New York.